Temsirolimus is used to treat kidney (renal) cancer that has spread and previously treated mantle cell lymphoma.

 Some people develop swelling around the eyes, ankles or other areas of their body because of a build-up of fluid.
 This isn’t harmful, but it can be upsetting and uncomfortable.
 Diuretics (drugs that make you pass more urine) can help get rid of some of the fluid, but it often settles down by itself.
 Let your doctor know if you put on a lot of weight very quickly.
 This can be a sign that you’re retaining fluid.

 Raised blood sugar

-If you are diabetic you may need to check your blood sugars more regularly and you may have to adjust your insulin or oral therapy, but you should let your doctor or nurse know first.
+If you are diabetic you may need to check your blood sugars more regularly.
+Talk to your doctor or nurse about how to manage this.
+You may have to adjust your insulin or tablet dose.

 Changes to your blood cholesterol